Somerville City Councilor At-Large Candidate Q&A

 Marianne Walles: “I would support social housing and work with community non profits to develop a plan how this can be accomplished.”

 This question is about our existing Affordable Housing.
 The income re-certification process is very burdensome for many tenants in affordable units, in both public and private housing.
 Tenants can even lose their homes if recertification is not submitted correctly and on time.
-How would you leverage your authority as Mayor to simplify the recertification process for tenants in affordable units?
+How would you leverage your authority as city councilor to simplify the recertification process for tenants in affordable units?

 Will Mbah: “I have been looking toward the city’s experts at Housing Stabilization as they have been working to improve all the mechanisms of access to housing assistance.
 In particular, in recent years, they have worked to simplify and routinize the registry of low income applicants for inclusionary units and the lotteries.
 With the city’s Immigrant Affairs and Constituent Affairs offices, there has also been work done on improving outreach and providing assistance to people who find it difficult to fill out applications and organize documentation because of language and disability issues.